ShippingEasy/shipping_easy-php/README.md

 ### Cancelling an order

 Sometimes an e-commerce system will mark an order as shipped outside of the ShippingEasy system.
 Therefore an API call is required to remove this order from ShippingEasy so that it is not double-shipped.

-First create a new cancellation object with the e-commerce order identifier used to create the order in ShippingEasy:
+First create a new cancellation object with your store's API key and the e-commerce order identifier used to create the order in ShippingEasy:

-    $cancellation = new ShippingEasy_Cancellation("ABC123");
+    $cancellation = new ShippingEasy_Cancellation("d8821dde1d32f408def40b77273d5c11", "ABC123");

 Then simply call create to execute the remote call:

     $cancellation->create();

 If successful the call will return a JSON hash with the ShippingEasy order ID, as well as the external order identifier originally supplied in your call.

     { "order" => { "id" => "27654", "external_order_identifier" => "ABC123" } }

 #### Possible Exceptions

 ##### ShippingEasy_AuthenticationError